pyling-cci/Jim-PuiYu-Code/README.md

-Can you (Pui-Yu) put a brief description of the project here?
+Can you (Pui Yu) put a brief description of the project here?